 GA 1.4 Accommodate the highest intensity of development in designated Growth Areas.
 In some cases, Character Area Plans may be more specific on appropriate locations for higher intensity development within both Growth and Activity Areas.

 Response: The Property's location is adjacent to and therefore a part of a Growth Area 'Activity Center.'
 Providing a land use that supports the Activity Center fulfills this goal.
 There is existing infrastructure to serve the Property, there is a variety of multi-modal transportation options for the proposed residents of this project and the area will be able to sustain the continued growth of this mixed-use project.
 The proposed higher density meets the GA 1.3 and 1.4 policies by placing development that doesn't have to sensitively respond to a neighborhood but will fit in nicely within this mixed-use core.
-Most importantly, the proposal is within an area with existing water and sewer capacity and will not negatively impact the city's infrastructure.
-In fact, the comprehensive water analysis prepared specifically for Mercado Courtyards concluded that the city has sufficient water supply to continue to service this property.
+Most importantly, the proposal is within an area with existing water and sewer capacity and will not negatively impact the City's infrastructure.
+The City's water studies indicate that this area of the City 'Central Scottsdale' is primarily 90-100% developed.
+Although the Property and some surrounding properties are proposing redevelopment, the City's water studies have figured into their water needs modeling anticipated growth in this area.
+The City analysis during the previous 2021 rezoning case at 300+ apartment units did not demonstrate any impacts to the City's water system in the area.